 Overview

-The programme is suitable for students with good undergraduate degrees in finance, economics, or accounting, as well as those with other quantitative backgrounds (for example, an undergraduate education in mathematics, engineering, or natural sciences).
+Delivered over 12 months, this full-time programme is suitable for students with good undergraduate degrees in finance, economics, or accounting, as well as those with other quantitative backgrounds (for example, an undergraduate education in mathematics, engineering, or natural sciences).
+It concludes with an individual research project or dissertation, allowing students to apply financial theory and quantitative techniques to real-world problems.

 Programme structure